 When shopping around for the right savings account, it’s important to know what you want from the account.
 It’s also important to know how your options stack up against the competition.
 Are you currently earning below the average savings account interest rate?
 Are there other accounts out there that would allow you to earn more on interest?
 Here are the average interest rates on savings accounts, as well as some accounts that outpace the average.

 Average Interest Rate for Savings Accounts

 While it was once easy to find a savings account at your local bank offering rates upwards of 3%, rates dropped precipitously following the Great Recession, with the national rate falling to approximately 0.22% for average deposits in 2009.
 The decline in rates is thanks in large part to the Federal Reserve lowering rates in December of 2008 and holding them steady until 2015.
-The Fed made four rate hikes in 2018 and could deliver two more in 2019, which would boost savings account APYs.
+The Fed made four rate hikes in 2018, which helped boost savings account APYs.
 However, they dropped three times in 2019.

 |Bank Account||Minimum Balance for Rate||APY|

 |HSBC Direct Savings||$1||1.85%|